Skip to main content

 Administration

 Administer orally or by nasal and oral inhalation.
-Also has been administered IV.
+Also has been administered IV .

 Oral Administration

-Administer ribavirin capsules, tablets, and oral solution with food.
+Administer ribavirin capsules or tablets with food.

 Do not open, crush, or break capsules.